freedomofpress/securedrop/docs/tails_guide.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-To log-in SecureDrop's *Document Interface* and retreived messages sent by sources, the journalist must be using the Tails operating system.
+To log-in SecureDrop and retreived messages sent by sources, the journalist must be using the Tails operating system.
 The admin must also use Tails to access the *Document Interface* and create new users.

-If you followed the Installation instructions correctly, you should have already created a *journalist Tails USB* and an *admin Tails USB* and enabled the persistence volume.
+If you followed the (SecureDrop Installation instructions)[https://github.com/freedomofpress/securedrop/blob/develop/docs/install.md] correctly, you should have already created a *journalist Tails USB* and an *admin Tails USB* and enabled the persistence volume on each.
 If you have not, or need to create another *journalist Tails USB* for a second journalist, follow the steps below.

 If you already know how to boot the *admin Tails USB* or the *journalist Tails USB* with persistence, you can skip down to the step 'download the repository'.